Jaded-Encoding-Thaumaturgy/wobbly-guide/src/gettingstarted/installation.md

 clicking on the latest workflow, and then click on the *Wobbly-win64* link under *Artifacts*.
 If the artifacts link has not expired yet, it will start downloading the latest snapshot.
+Be aware that you need to be logged in on GitHub to download artifacts.

 ![A Wobbly artifact](imgs/wobbly_artifact.png)